The Great Adventure

 “Men are often aggressive.
 They seem to have an inborn need to fight, to put themselves in conflict with the outer world in order to test themselves and to conquer it.” -Richard Rohr

-For their innate sense of adventure today in the trails of Switzerland will lead them someday, if they are open, to the same adventure of a deeper sense of self in life.
+My two boys’ innate sense of adventure today on the Swiss trails will eventually lead them, if they are open to it, to the same adventure of a deeper sense of self in life.
+And this is the greatest of adventures.
+This is the adventure of all adventures.
+This is the “Journey of their Souls”.

 And yet, as I watch them run and find their way through the countryside, my trepidation lies in knowing what they just don’t know yet.
 That this great adventure is theirs, and theirs alone.
 They have to take ownership of it themselves.
 And as hard as it is to climb the mountain today, the next phase of this great adventure will be harder.

 “Be Jack.
 Be Andrew.
-The adventure is hard and the adventure is not about you.”
+The adventure is hard, and the adventure is not about you.”